ericwooshem/LavenderAir/README.md

 ## Monitor Models & Versions

-__NanoPMS-Disp__: Single Sensor + View current readings on LCD Display + Serial Output to ArduinoIDE
+__NanoPMM-Disp__: Single Sensor + View current readings on LCD Display + Serial Output to ArduinoIDE (Working)

-__NanoPMS-SD-LED__: Single Sensor + SD card logging + LED color indicator
+__NanoPMM-SD-LED__: Single Sensor + SD card logging + LED color indicator (Working)

-__NanoPMS-BT-LED__: Single Sensor + Bluetooth logging to a computer + LED color indicator
+__NanoPMM-BT-LED__: Single Sensor + Bluetooth logging to a computer + LED color indicator.
+(Work in progress)

-__MegaPMS__: The most advanced model.
+__MegaPMM__: The most advanced model.
 Includes Dual Sensor for increased accuracy + LCD Display to show current readings + SD card logging + LCD color indicator + Bluetooth logging to a computer + Serial output to ArduinoIDE.
+(Work in progress)

 ## Project Status

 LavenderAir is a work in progress.
 Currently, a single sensor with SD card logging, LCD display, and LED color indicator modes work independently, but SD and LCD cannot be used simultaneously because the amount of data processing and variables required exceeds the memory available for an Arduino Nano or Uno.

-Development of the MegaPMS version is in-progress.
+Development of the MegaPMM version is in-progress.
 Currently, there is no working prototype available, and specs are based on theoretical features we expect are possible.

 # Instructions